xperseguers/t3ext-cloudflare/Documentation/ChangeLog/Index.rst

 =======  ======================================================
 Version  Changes
 =======  ======================================================
+2.6.x    Compatibility with TYPO3 11 LTS, 12 LTS and 13 LTS
 2.5.x    Compatibility with TYPO3 10 LTS and 11 LTS
 2.4.x    Compatibility with TYPO3 9 LTS and 10 LTS
 2.3.x    Compatibility with TYPO3 8 LTS and 9 LTS